-What is Vinyasa Flow?
+What is Flow Yoga?

 A Vinyasa can be described as a progressive cycle or wave with a distinct start, middle and end.
 Read all about Vinyasa Yoga in the Blog.

 I teach Seasonal Vinyasa Flow in the form of ‘Mountain Yoga’.
-Classes are are adapted season to season to compliment and support our mountain lifestyle and mountain sports.
+Classes are adapted season to season to compliment and support our mountain lifestyle and mountain sports.

 In Summer, the mountains are more accessible, awesome and wild.
 Mountain yoga takes the form of more dynamic and challenging sequences which strengthen our physical and mental power.
 Where possible Summer Mountain Yoga goes on outside in the beautiful mountain scape.
 Sequences are also adapted to support the relevant mountain sports of the group such as hikers, bikers and climbers.